Skip to main content

 Bio

-Maru Gonzalez is an Assistant Professor and Youth Development Specialist in the Department of Agricultural and Human Sciences at North Carolina State University.
-She received her doctorate in student development with a concentration in social justice education at the University of Massachusetts Amherst.
-Her areas of inquiry include youth development with a focus on activism, critical positive youth development, and the experiences of LGBTQ+ young people across familial, school, and community contexts.
-Currently, Dr. Gonzalez is Program Director for #PassTheMicYouth, a youth-led podcast and blog which aims to amplify youth voices, shine a spotlight on youth activism, and provide educators with resources for cultivating critical consciousness.
-She also serves as co-PI for the Empowering Youth and Families Program, an opioid prevention education program for youth and their caregivers in rural North Carolina.
+Maru Gonzalez is an Associate Professor and Youth Development Specialist in the Department of Agricultural and Human Sciences.
+Her areas of inquiry and outreach include youth development with a focus on belonging, civic and community engagement, storytelling, and the experiences of LGBTQ+ young people across familial, school, and community contexts.
+Dr. Gonzalez is co-director of #PassTheMicYouth, a youth-led multimedia program which aims to amplify youth voices, shine a spotlight on youth-led community engagement, and provide educators with resources and research-based curricula for teaching social impact storytelling.

 Programs & Initiatives